Evaluating the Effects of Structural Disorder on the Magnetic Properties of Nd$_{2}$Zr$_{2}$O$_{7}$: Discussion

 The results from the two lattice parameter model are also consistent with the relationship between Nd/Zr ratio and lattice parameter derived from laboratory XRD.
 The HP-Ar sample, where EPMA indicates Nd/Zr close to 1, favors the high lattice parameter phase ($a_{H}$ = 10.665 \r{A}, $W_{H}$ = 64 mass \%) while the air-grown sample, where EPMA indicates Nd/Zr $<$ 1, favors the low lattice parameter phase ($a_{L}$ = 10.651 \r{A}, $W_{L}$ = 59 mass \%).
 The increased variation seen across the larger length scales of the EPMA line scans (Fig. \ref{fig:Figure4}(c,d)) suggests that, across a boule, there exists a continuous distribution of lattice parameters, rather than just two, which maps to the local Nd/Zr ratio.
 This likely explains why the observed set of lattice parameters is not the same between the two samples.
 The shift in the refined lattice parameters and weight fractions represents a change in the \textit{average} value of a continous lattice parameter distribution.
 This, in turn, reflects the change in the average stoichiometry.
 A higher level of disorder in the air-grown sample is also indicated by the higher ADP values for all sites.
 The A-site shows a particularly large increase ($\approx$ 43\%), consistent with the increased amount of Zr occupation.

 The neutron PDF data allows us to examine the possibility of disorder within the local structure of Nd$_{2(1-x)}$Zr$_{2(1+x)}$O$_{7}$ crystals, which can be distinct from the disorder found by probing the average structure.
 Indeed, the poor fit to the peak in \textit{G(r)} at \textit{r} = 2.6 \r{A} when refining against the ideal pyrochlore structure suggests the need for a local structural model that goes beyond the variable position of the O1-site.
-The existence of a high-temperature disordered phase – the “defect fluorite” structure (space group number 225, Fm$\bar{3}$m) – is well known in in the pyrochlore zirconates \cite{hatnean2016, ohtani2005,subramanian1983}.
+The existence of a high-temperature disordered phase -- the “defect fluorite” structure (space group number 225, Fm$\bar{3}$m) -- is well known in the pyrochlore zirconates \cite{hatnean2016,subramanian1983,rushton2004,payne2013}.
 This provides a likely explanation for the observed local disorder since the anion sublattice of the defect fluorite structure is related to that of the pyrochlore structure by a disordering of the two distinct oxygen positions (8\textit{b} and 48\textit{f}), collapsing them to a single position (8\textit{c}).

-The inclusion of the defect fluorite phase only significantly affects $R_{W}$ in the \textit{r} = 1.5 – 5 \r{A} range, indicating that the fluorite “phase” is a very local disorder effect which is more accurately described as follows: the local environment of the Nd and Zr cations resembles a mix of pyrochlore and fluorite-type oxygen coordination (though mostly dominated by the pyrochlore-type), while the coordination of the average, crystallographic structure is that of the ideal pyrochlore.
+The inclusion of the defect fluorite phase only significantly affects $R_{W}$ in the \textit{r} = 1.5 -- 5 \r{A} range, indicating that the fluorite ``phase" is a very local disorder effect, which is best described as follows: the local environment of the Nd and Zr cations resembles a mix of pyrochlore and fluorite-type oxygen coordination (though mostly dominated by the pyrochlore-type), while the coordination of the average, crystallographic structure is that of the ideal pyrochlore.
 This is represented in Fig. \ref{fig:Figure2} as occupation of the oxygen 8\textit{a} interstitial which coordinates with the Zr (B) site.
-The change in the Nd oxygen coordination (which forms a perfect cube in the flourite case) is not illustrated.
-Based on the existing evidence for local disorder in polycrystalline samples \cite{blanchard2012,payne2013}, this defect fluorite character is most likely endemic to all FZ-grown samples, regardless of growth parameters/instrument.
+The change in the geometry of oxygen coordination (which forms a perfect cube for both sublattices in the fluorite case) is not illustrated.
+Based on the existing evidence for local disorder in polycrystalline samples \cite{blanchard2012,payne2013}, this defect fluorite character is most likely endemic to all FZ-grown samples, regardless of growth parameters.